sovity/dataspace-portal/docs/product/user-documentation/faq.md

 - Click on "Support" button on the left navigation panel
 - Write your request. **For example: **"Please provide me with the API Key for "Connector Name":
 - Please provide us with the relevant Connector Name (You can find this information on "My Connectors" page)

+---
+### Organization- and User-Registration: How should I fill in required fields if certain data is not available?

+In cases where specific required information is not available, you can use a placeholder value.
+For example, if a "Legal ID Number" is not applicable in your country or you are intending to set up demo organizations, you may enter "00000" or another suitable placeholder.
+This principle applies to all required fields in general, including cases when registering individuals instead of organizations.
+The key requirement is that the provided data allows for proper validation and approval by the Data Space Authority in the concrete use-case.